IBM/cp4ba-jam-in-a-box/docs/Solutions/Client Onboarding/README_2302_SelfDeploy.md

 - Full flexibility in which pieces of the Client Onboarding scenario and labs to be deployed and with which options

-**Introduction to the Client Onboarding solution and solution exports:** https://github.com/IBM/cp4ba-client-onboarding-scenario

 **Jam-in-a-Box environment:** In order to use the solution in your own Jam-in-a-Box environment, deploy the Client Onboarding solution and labs as described in this [document](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/23.0.2/StarterDeploymentViaJob.md) for a **Starter** deployment or refer to this [document](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/23.0.2/README.md) for **Enterprise** deployments.

 ## Labs